-Based on our professional judgement we determined the materiality for the financial statements as a whole at EUR 45 million (2019: EUR 45 million).
-The materiality is determined with reference to profit before income tax expense, normalized for acquisition/divestment related expenses and current year’s impairments of the cash generating units DSM Advanced Solar and DSM Bio-based Products & Services to arrive at a normalized level, resulting in a percentage of 5.9% (2019: 5.5%).
+Based on our professional judgement we determined the materiality for the financial statements as a whole at EUR 32.5 million (2021: EUR 45 million)].
+The materiality is determined with reference to profit before income tax expense, normalized for acquisition/divestment related expenses, resulting in a percentage of 5.4% (2021: 4.8%).
 We consider this normalized profit before income tax expense as the most appropriate benchmark following our analysis of the common information needs of users of the financial statements.
-For 2020 and 2019, this benchmark has been influenced by the announced divestment of the Resins and Functional Materials and associated businesses.
-Although included in net profit for the year, the results of these businesses and related activities have been presented separate from continuing operations, and are no longer part of (normalized) profit before income tax expense.
-In addition, the appropriateness of the materiality was assessed by comparing the amount to consolidated net sales of which it represents 0.6% (2019: 0.6%).
+The reduction in materiality is the result of the (announced) divestments of the Engineering Materials business and Protective Materials business.
+Although included in net profit for the year, the results of these businesses and related activities, including the book result from the disposal of the Protective Materials business in 2022, have been presented separate from continuing operations, and are no longer part of (normalized) profit before income tax expense.
 We have also taken into account misstatements and/or possible misstatements that in our opinion are material for the users of the financial statements for qualitative reasons.

-We agreed with the Supervisory Board that misstatements in excess of EUR 2 million (2019: EUR 2 million) which are identified during the audit, would be reported to them, as well as smaller misstatements that in our view must be reported on qualitative grounds.
+We agreed with the Supervisory Board that misstatements identified during our audit in excess of EUR 1.5 million would be reported to them, as well as smaller misstatements that in our view must be reported on qualitative grounds.

 Scope of the group audit